Technology

 However, we've found instances where the RRP the shop was using to compare the current price against was out of date, so didn't reflect the current value of the product.

-It's much better to check against other shops' prices to try and work out the true cost.
+It's much better to check against other shops' prices to try to work out the true value of the item you're buying.

-5. But do try to find out what the real RRP is.
-Not all manufacturers have RRPs, but some do and choose to show them on their own websites.
-If you have a product in mind that you'd like to buy, check the manufacturer's own website to find out what the true price is.
+5. But do try to find out what the real RRP is

+Not all manufacturers have RRPs, but some do and choose to display them on their own websites.
+If you have a product in mind you'd like to buy, check the manufacturer's website to find out what its true price is.

 We found a couple of Black Friday 'offers' in 2015 where Argos was selling the product for more than the RRP, despite claiming it was a discount.